networkimprov/mnm/README.md

 It's time to move Internet messaging out of their reach.
 See [Why mnm?](Rationale.md)

 mnm is a person-to-person message relay server, based on a new client/server protocol.
 (It's not a web app.)
+Written in Go, mnm aims to be lightweight, fast, dependency-free, and free of charge.

 mnm provides:
 - Members-only access